irtizaali283/Cisco-Packet-Tracer-Project-Small-Business-Network/README.md

 # Cisco_Packet_Tracer_Project
 DCCN PROJECT FOR SMALL BUSSINESS NETWORK

-This Project Based on Folowing:
+This Project is Based on Folowing:
 1. Vlans
-2. Inter-Vlans
+2. Inter-Vlan
 3. Dhcp

 DEVICES USED: